toprise/Student-Management-System/README.md

 # Welcome to use Student Management System
-Please download source code and compliling this source code.
+Please download source code and compiling this source code.